f4exb/sdrangel/sdrgui/mainspectrum/readme.md

 <h1>Main spectrum window</h1>

 This page details the top and bottom bars of the window and not the spectrum nor the spectrum controls.
-Documentation on the spectrum display and controls can be found here (TBD)
+Documentation on the spectrum display and controls can be found [here](../gui/spectrum.md)

 ![Channel window](../../doc/img/MainSpectrum.png)